The Carlson Home of Austin Inc

 300 1st Ave NW, Austin, MN, 55912

 Providers with a comprehensive home care license are licensed by the Minnesota Department of Health.
-The service is for people who, because of an illness, disability, or physical condition, cannot perform the tasks for themselves, or who cannot travel to receive health services.
+These services are for people who, because of an illness, disability, or physical condition, cannot perform the tasks for themselves, or who cannot travel to receive health services.

 A licensed comprehensive home care agency may provide the services of licensed health professionals such as: